Hierarchical Mixing Architecture for Low-light RAW Image Enhancement: Introduction

 \section{Introduction}

-With the widespread adoption of mobile devices, the demand for nighttime photography has significantly increased.
-However, images captured under low-light conditions typically suffer from more severe noise than those taken in normal lighting.
-This challenge has attracted significant attention from the research community.
-Compared to denoising in the RGB domain, processing RAW images has shown superior results, since RAW-domain noise is simpler and unaffected by the complex non-linear transformations of the traditional image signal processing (ISP) pipeline.
+In recent years, image processing in the RAW domain has attracted increasing attention from researchers and has demonstrated significant potential for advancing image analysis and enhancement techniques.
 Early studies explored the application of deep learning techniques to RAW-domain denoising.
 Subsequent works extended this idea by either jointly performing denoising and demosaicing within a single model or replacing the conventional ISP with deep learning under low-light conditions.
-Despite notable progress \cite{DNF,MCR,cans,retinexrawmamba}, several challenges remain.
+Despite notable progress~\cite{DNF,MCR,cans,retinexrawmamba}, several challenges remain.
 In particular, designing an architecture that achieves both strong performance and high efficiency is still an open problem.
 This issue is especially critical for resource-constrained devices, where lightweight models with fewer parameters and reduced FLOPs are essential.